Master of Healthcare Administration (M.H.A.)

 This program has been offered online for more than ten years.
 Utica University has been an innovator in online learning since the early 2000s.

-Curriculum: Gain Expert Accounting Skills
+Curriculum: Gain Expert Administrative Skills

 With Utica’s two-year Master of Healthcare Administration (M.H.A.) online program, you have the power to pursue your personal and professional goals by focusing on administration foundations and health care systems.
 Each core course of the online M.H.A. has been designed with management, leadership, and the continuum of health care in mind to help you merge foundational theories with best practices in health care.
 You’ll also have the opportunity to select two electives.